Resident Camp

 Campers love receiving packages and mail from their family!
 Our staff does mail call every day at lunch (12 noon).

-You can get these to your camper in two ways:
+You can get mail to your camper in two ways:

-1. Give to Camp Monroe staff at check-in on Sunday, or
+1. Give to Camp Monroe staff at check-in on Sunday

-2. Mail to your camper during their week of camp.
+2. Mail to your camper one week before their week of camp.

 To ensure your camper receives these while they are at camp, mail CARE PACKAGES no later than TUESDAY and mail LETTERS no later than WEDNESDAY the week prior to their arrival.
 Mail takes around 7 days to make it to Camp.